|Computer & Information Science Department: CISCO|

 Grades will be assigned as follows:

 The Cisco instructors want to see our students succeed.
-We have used our experience teaching the OEOE classes to write the following rules to benefit the success of our students.
+We realize many students do not have experience taking an OEOE-structured class so we have used our experience teaching OEOE classes to write the following rules to benefit the success of our students.
+Please read these rules carefully since they are designed to help you progress successfully through the class. .

 Note: Arrangements can be made to deviate from the rules by submitting a written request with justification and getting written approval by the course instructor.

-3. Only 5 total lab/packet tracer assignments will be graded by the instructor each week.
+4. Only 2 total lab assignments will be graded by the instructor each week.

 Students who have submitted a written notification of accelerated completion at the beginning of the semester will be provided, in writing, the maximum number of assignments that will be accepted each week for grading.

-Note: Managing assignment completion is especially critical at the end of
+Managing assignment completion is especially critical at the end of the

-the semester.
-Mismanagement could cause completed assignments not to get
+semester.
+Mismanagement could cause completed assignments not to get graded.

-4. Courses with study guides: Up to 2 (two) study guides will be graded for each student per week
+5. Courses with graded study guides: Up to 2 (two) study guides will be graded for each student per week

 Students who plan to progress through the curriculum at an accelerated pace will be informed, in writing, the maximum number of exams that will be allowed to be activated each week.